Clearing price distributions in call auctions

 In this subsection we derive the probability distributions of price and price-volume, resulting from the equilibrium equation~(\ref{eq:eq_equation}), without and with a limit order book.
 We concentrate on the marginal distribution of the clearing price $X$ only first, given by the following theorem (proved in the appendix). \begin{restatable}[Clearing price distribution]{theorem}{thmcpdist} The distribution of the clearing price $X$, conditional on $N_A$ and $N_B$, is given by,

-\end{restatable} However, it is also possible to derive the joint distribution of clearing price and transacted volume, which is defined next (see also remark~\ref{rem:Vambiguity}). \begin{definition} The transacted volume $V$ corresponding to the clearing price $X$, is defined by $V=\DA(X)$. \end{definition} In the next theorem (proved in the appendix), an explicit expression for the joint distribution of $X$ and $V$ is provided.
+\end{restatable} However, it is also possible to derive the joint distribution of clearing price and transacted volume, which is defined next. \begin{definition} The transacted volume $V$ corresponding to the clearing price $X$, is defined by $V=\DA(X)$. \end{definition} \begin{remark} The quantity $V=\DA(X)$ should be interpreted as the maximal number of orders that can be matched in clearing.
+In the context of a call auction, it is the total volume that is transacted.
+If $F_A$ and$F_B$ are continuous distributions, there is almost surely a unique point where $\DA$ and $\DB$ intersect, hence $V=\DA(X)=\DB(X)$.
+In the case of a discrete price-axis it is possible that $\DA(X)>\DB(X)$, which means that the volume $\DA(X)$ is not completely matched (see the upper right panel of figure~\ref{fig:da_db_simple}).
+As a convention, we neglect such discretization effects and continue with definition~\ref{def:eq_volume} (compare with the resolution to the ambiguity for $X$, as an infimum, see remark~\ref{rem:eqpricedef}). \end{remark} In the next theorem (proved in the appendix), an explicit expression for the joint distribution of $X$ and $V$ is provided.
 It is assumed that the price-axis $\calX$ is a discrete set, $\calX :=\{x_0, x_0 + \delta, \dots\}$, where $\delta$ is the \emph{ticksize}. \begin{restatable}[Joint clearing price/transacted volume distribution] {theorem}{thmxv} The joint distribution of clearing price $X$ and transacted volume $V$, conditional on $N_A$ and $N_B$, is given by,

 \end{restatable}